Looking for Seth Rich’s Killer? Here’s a Curious Coincidence for You.

 To recap, cyberanalysis spearheaded by Adam Carter and the Forensicator strongly suggests that Guccifer 2.0 — whom our ever-reliable intelligence community (or rather, that small portion of it hand-picked by Clapper and Brennan for exemplary Russophobia) has fingered as the Russian operative hacker who was the source of the Wikileaks DNC emails — is in fact a close associate of the DNC with significant computer expertise and experience in counterintelligence.

-G2.0, who has masquerading as a Russian by leaving fake “Russian fingerprints” on documents he has released, and by amateurish efforts to mimic a Russian communicating in English, has taken credit as the Wikileaks source, in an evident effort to distract attention from the incriminating content of the DNC/Podesta emails by smearing Assange as a puppet of the nefarious thieving Russkies, intent on installing Trump as their willing tool.
+G2.0, who has masquerading as a Russian by leaving fake “Russian fingerprints” on documents he has released, by using Russian smilies -“)))”- in his writings, and by amateurish efforts to mimic a Russian communicating in English, has taken credit as the Wikileaks source, in an evident effort to distract attention from the incriminating content of the DNC/Podesta emails by smearing Assange as a puppet of the nefarious thieving Russkies, intent on installing Trump as their willing tool.
 We can reasonably surmise that G2.0 was motivated to concoct this elaborate sham because he and top people at the DNC had learned that the DNC emails that Wikileaks was about to release had emerged via internal leak from someone appalled at the DNC’s corruption; this fact had to be concealed at all cost.
 And, if they knew there had been a leak, they likely knew who the leaker was.
 That leaker was also the one person — aside from Assange, who had sworn a blood oath of secrecy — who could destroy G2.0’s scam by outing himself as the leaker.
 Curiously, Seth Rich — whom Sy Hersh’s unnamed FBI inside source indicates is the leaker — was murdered not long after G2.0’s emergence, in a “robbery” botched so badly that no valuables were taken.

 Adam Carter has quite reasonably posited that the G2.0 persona was created by people associated with Crowdstrike, a group close to the DNC that would have had the expertise to pull off the G2.0 scam.
 The founding CEO of Crowdstrike is Shawn Henry, who previously headed up cybersecurity at the FBI, described by the Washington Post at the time as the FBI’s “chief cyber cop”.